mzupan/nagios-plugin-mongodb/README.md

 }
 </code></pre>

+#### Check Replication Lag Percentage

+This is a test that will test the replication lag percentage of Mongo servers.
+It will send out a warning if the lag is over 50 percents and a critical error if its over 75 percents.
+Please note that this check gets oplog timeDiff from primary and compares it to replication lag.
+When this check reaches 100 percent full resync is needed.

+<pre><code>
+define service {
+    use                 generic-service
+    hostgroup_name          Mongo Servers
+    service_description     Mongo Replication Lag Percentage
+    check_command           check_mongodb!replication_lag_percent!27017!50!75
+}
+</code></pre>

 #### Check Memory Usage

 This is a test that will test the memory usage of Mongo server.
 In my example my Mongo servers have 32 gigs of memory so I'll trigger a warning if Mongo uses over 20 gigs of ram and a error if Mongo uses over 28 gigs of memory.